ED: Special Education (EDSE)

 Special Note: Course includes 15 hours of field experience.

-Registration Restrictions: Graduate standing and department approval.
+Registration Restrictions: Graduate standing, admission to the School of Education, and department approval

 EDSE A623 Language and Literacy: Best Practices in Assessment and Intervention 3 Credits